craftcms/docs/docs/.artifacts/cms/5.x/categories.md

 ::: tip
 This can be combined with [descendantDist](#descendantdist) if you want to limit how far away the descendant categories can be.
 :::

+#### `eagerly`

+Causes the query to be used to eager-load results for the query’s source element and any other elements in its collection.

 #### `fixedOrder`